vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 init
 ----

-First message sent by a storm query runtime.
+First message sent by a Storm query runtime.

 It includes the following keys: